How often should you mop a floor?

 Compare prices from floor cleaners near you.

-How clean laminate floors.
+How to clean laminate floors.

 - Start by sweeping your laminate floors.
 Regular sweeping can cut down on the damage that abrasive dirt can cause to your laminate’s surface.
 Try to sweep at least once a day.